arohit99/ML-Framework/README.md

 ## Limitations

 Ideally, we would like to seperate out data cleaning, model development and serving activities.
 We would want to maintain a docker image specific to model serving atleast.
-For each of demonstration, I chose to have all code in one docker image.
+To help with demonstration, I chose to have all code in one docker image.